- Nicola Pitchford

 Scholarship and academic interests

 A professor of English and champion of the liberal arts, President Pitchford’s research interests and expertise include issues in higher education, contemporary British literature, feminist theory, race and national identity, and landscape writing.
+In 2022, she received the inaugural Nature Chronicles Prize for essay-length non-fiction.
 She began her academic career as a teaching assistant while pursuing her doctorate at the University of Wisconsin, Madison.
 Born in the United Kingdom and educated in the United States, she earned both an MA and PhD from the University of Wisconsin, in English, with an emphasis on modern and contemporary U.S. and British literature.

 One thread of President Pitchford’s scholarship has been the history of the Booker Prize (now the Man Booker Prize).
 Her research has focused on the critical controversies that have attended various prize winners, as a lens through which to consider larger cultural debates surrounding contemporary British fiction.
 Widely published on such topics as the British novel, Black British writing, nature writing, the liberal arts, and global engagement of faculty, she is also author of the book Tactical Readings: Feminist Postmodernism in the Novels of Kathy Acker and Angela Carter (Bucknell University Press, 2002).